put together one of its better games recently and while it was against a struggling Washington

 He also added five assists, four rebounds and two blocks, getting back to the kind of all around play Wildcats' fans grew accustomed to earlier in the season.
 More performances like that from Johnson and Arizona may be able to get on a roll heading into the postseason.

 Arizona defeated Washington on Wednesday.
-Read on for some news and notes on how the Wildcats got it…
+Read on for a closer analysis on how the Wildcats were able to come up with the win.